MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 - Analyzing departure count to determine relative presence at bases
 - Total delay per flight to extrapolate information such as total delay time per day of week
 - Matching type of delay to scheduled departure time to test time of day influence
-- Implementing a minimum spare parts list to ensure each airport has the equipment available to repair an aircraft
+- Implementing a minimum-spare-parts list
 - A/B testing split-prioritiy tactic depnding on the time of day at DCA airport